 Verona Tour from Venice

-If all the independent planning is nothing for you, or you are looking for a more immersive experience, then a Verona tour from Venice might be something for you.
+If all the independent planning is not for you, or you are looking for a more immersive experience, then a Verona tour from Venice might be something for you.
 These tours do not only offer organised transport for your Venice to Verona day trip but also include several extra pitstops so that you can really soak in the sights of Northern Italy.

 Tours often are still run with small groups of people, which is especially great if you are a solo traveller looking to share your experience of one day in Verona with some people.